RISK FACTORS

 Fitzpatrick Skin Type 2

-This skin type is attributed to patients with fair skin, blonde hair, blue eyes, and who burn very easily.
+This skin type includes individuals with fair skin, blonde hair, and light-coloured eyes.
+They burn easily and tan minimally.

 Fitzpatrick Skin Type 3